Most interesting landmarks of Bolivia

 Almost every kind of monuments in Bolivia is represented with outstanding examples, but the most interesting could be:

 - Archaeological monuments – Bolivia is a home of several exciting ancient cultures, including the great Tiwanaku civilization, here are located some of the most important Inca sites, as well as sites of many other known and unknown cultures.
 Some of the most interesting sites are Tiwanaku with the nearby mysterious Puma Punku, Samaipata and Isla del Sol in Lake Titicaca with Chincana labyrinth and Pilcocaina palace.

 - Historical churches and monasteries.
-True wonders are the churches in the old Jesuit Missions in Santa Cruz department – few centuries ago here met the artistic traditions of local people and Europeans and the result is brilliant.
+True wonders are the churches in the old Jesuit Missions in Santa Cruz department – a few centuries ago here met the artistic traditions of local people and Europeans and the result is brilliant.
 But many more churches and monasteries in the country are surprising.
 Stunning is the portal of San Lorenzo de Carangas Church in Potosí.

 - Landscape and living nature of plateaus in eastern Santa Cruz – endless forest filled with hundreds of species of orchids and other flowers, with incredibly tall, vertical cliffs rising up in the clouds, magnificent waterfalls and countless archaeological monuments waiting for their explorers.

-- Volcanic plateaus with salt lakes in Oruro and Potosí – some of the tallest volcanoes in the world with geothermal fields, the largest salt flats in the world with otherworldly landscape, lakes in different colors, geysers and omnipresent monuments of ancient cultures.
+- Volcanic plateaus with salt lakes in Oruro and Potosí – some of the tallest volcanoes in the world with geothermal fields, the largest salt flats in the world with the otherworldly landscape, lakes in different colors, geysers and omnipresent monuments of ancient cultures.

-Well, may be here had to be included the incredible scenery of Yungas, the unique cultural landscape around Lake Titicaca, the highest historical cities of the world… The list could go on and on.
+Well, maybe here had to be included the incredible scenery of Yungas, the unique cultural landscape around Lake Titicaca, the highest historical cities of the world… The list could go on and on.

 Featured: Arcoiris Falls